 - First rinse, peel and then grate the lauki in a bowl or tray or large plate.
 Grate about ¾ to 1 cup lauki.
 NOTE: Before your grate, check the taste of lauki.
 If it is bitter to taste, then throw it away.

-- Add the spices – ginger-green chili paste, coriander powder, cumin powder, red chili powder, turmeric powder salt.
+- Add the herbs and spices – ginger-green chili paste, coriander powder, cumin powder, red chili powder, turmeric powder salt.

 - Mix the spices, salt very well with the grated lauki and keep covered aside for 5 minutes.
-The lauki will release its juices.
+The lauki will release its juices during this time.

 - Then add whole wheat flour and besan or gram flour.
 If you don't have gram flour, then skip or you can add chickpea flour.
 You can also simply make these with whole wheat flour.
 Mix well.